51Degrees/specifications/pipeline-specification/pipeline-elements/usage-sharing-element.md

 adding them to the XML payload and sending it once it contains the required quantity of data.

-The complete XML document must contain a `<Devices>` root element with each `<Device>` element containing the details related to a request.
+The complete XML document MUST contain a `<Devices>` root element with each `<Device>` element containing the details related to a request.

 Multiple `<Device>` elements will be batched up as part of each message.